 Hail Mary, beloved Daughter of the Eternal Father, admirable Mother of the Son, faithful Spouse of the Holy Ghost, august Temple of the most Holy Trinity!
 Hail, sovereign princess, to whom all owe subjection in Heaven and on earth!
 Hail, sure refuge of sinners, Our Lady of Mercy, who hast never refused any request.
 All sinful though I am, I cast myself at thy feet and beseech thee to obtain from Jesus, thy beloved Son, contrition and pardon for all my sins, as well as the gift of divine wisdom.
 I consecrate myself entirely to thee with all that I have.
 I choose thee today for my Mother and Mistress.
 Treat me, then, as the least of thy children and the most obedient of thy servants.
 Listen, my princess, listen to the sighs of a heart that desires to love and serve thee faithfully.
 Let it never be said that of all those who have had recourse to thee, I was the first to be abandoned.
 O my hope, O my life, O my faithful and Immaculate Virgin Mary, defend me, nourish me, hear me, teach me and save me.
 Amen. (ibid. p.
 210)

 Here is even more proof, regarding how far from reality Catholicism has exalted their fabricated Mary.
 Please ponder this Catholic list of Mary titles, again showing the extreme view Catholicism has placed on their fabricated Mary.
 I also submit as proof Jesus or Mary.
 Decide for yourself which you will entrust your SOUL to, but remember this: NOWHERE in the entire Bible is the real mother of Jesus viewed as Popes, Catholic saints and other Catholic authorities have stated.
 If you follow their example, you are DISobeying the message of God, as stated in the Bible.
-Hence, for your own SOUL’S sake, stop immediately your devotion to Mary and shift all of your TRUST and DEVOTION to the Lord Jesus Christ, who is most worthy of it all.
+Hence, for your own SOUL'S sake, stop immediately your devotion to Mary and shift all of your TRUST and DEVOTION to the Lord Jesus Christ, who is most worthy of it all.
 The true Biblical plan of salvation excludes Mary and the Bible is final authority.
-What you do with the Biblical message will decide your eternity!
-God bless you.
+What you do with the Biblical message will decide your eternity and that message excludes devotion to Mary!

 Former Roman Catholic